The WSU Clallam County gleaning program has three assets in terms of volunteer relations.

 Tips from WSU Extension Clallam County on how to market your gleaning program.

 The Clallam County Extension, located in Port Angeles, is home to many programs that connect the people and communities of Clallam County with the knowledge base of Washington State University.
-These programs include: Master Gardeners, 4-H, Small Farms, Waste Reduction, Food and Nutrition and Water Protection.
-The Food Recovery Coordinator position was created in 2016 to better serve the existing gleaning program.
-Before the creation of this position the gleaning program had served the community for eight years but never with the attention of a full time position.
-Today the gleaning program has over 300 volunteers who pick produce from residential trees, farm production overages, community garden donations and extras from a local farmer’s market.
-The gleaning coordinator promotes the program by presenting public lectures, reaching out to volunteer organizations, teaching youth groups, attending local events and by putting out press releases.
-Home owners are more than happy to hear there is a volunteer based organization willing to pick their unusable fruit and veggies.
+These programs include: Master Gardeners, 4-H, Small Farms, Waste Reduction, Food and Nutrition, and Water Protection.
+The Gleaning Coordinator position was created in 2016 to better serve the existing gleaning program.
+Before the creation of this position the gleaning program had served the community for eight years but never with the attention of a full-time position.
+Today the gleaning program has over 300 volunteers who pick produce from residential yards, farm production overages, community garden donations and extras from a local farmer’s market.
+The gleaning coordinator promotes the program by presenting public lectures, reaching out to volunteer organizations, teaching youth groups, attending local events, advertising on social media and by putting out press releases.
+Homeowners are more than happy to hear there is a volunteer-based organization willing to pick their extra fruit and veggies.
 Once the produce has been picked a portion is taken home to family and friends and the rest is brought to a local food service program, most often a food bank.
 The gleaning program takes pride in turning potential food waste into a community resource.